Except for Nebraska. They're ****ing awesome!I was just going to post this.

 I am a CU alumni, if KD said something like that.
 My kid will not attend CU.

 A coach can do both.
-Can win an teach life lessens.
-How does it help the program long term if a WR is not properly suspened for violationg team rules.
+Can win and teach life lessens.
+How does it help the program long term if a WR is not properly suspened for violationg team rules?
+He is also a repeat offender. lack of discipline will lead to more indiscipline.

 How does it help the program if a very talented WR is actually on the field making plays instead of sitting out half the season for violating team rules?
 The answer seems obvious to me.